technophilic03/Epi-AI-Agent/README.md

 python run_fastapi.py
 ```

-On the first native start, choose where to keep local runtime data.
-Press Enter
+On the first native start, choose where to keep study data and local runtime data.
+These folders hold conversations,
-to use this project's `runtime/` folder.
-That folder holds conversations,
 uploads, generated datasets, and results; it is intentionally not committed.

 You will then be asked to enter your OpenAI API key, so have it ready.
 Once it